dougwyu/BiodiversitySoupII/README.md

 **3_SoupII_ecological_analysis.Rmd**

 1. Community analysis
-a) filter out artefactually small OTUs via phyloseq method (https://github.com/joey711/phyloseq)
-b) NMDS ordination to view results
+a) NMDS ordination to view results
-c) estimate proportion of OTUs that are missing (drop-outs) and are erroneous (false-positives, drop-ins) as a function of Begum filtering, PCR condition, and taxonomy
+b) estimate proportion of OTUs that are missing (drop-outs) and are erroneous (false-positives, drop-ins) as a function of Begum filtering, PCR condition, and taxonomy
-d) analyse whether OTU size contains abundance information
+c) analyse whether OTU size contains abundance information and how much species evenness affects species recovery

 **4_SoupII_singlepools_OTU_table.Rmd**